 Place any quarter-round trim or baseboards back where they belong along the bottom of the walls.
 If your kitchen doesn’t have any baseboards or other trim, you can put a thin bead of tile and tub caulk around the room’s perimeter between the walls and floor for a more finished look.

-You’ll love the look of your vinyl flooring, and you’ll be proud that you installed it by yourself.
-The first step is to write down everything you need and visit a hardware or home improvement store to purchase your supplies.
-Once you have all your supplies, you can return home to begin the process of installing your vinyl flooring.
+You’ll love the look of your vinyl kitchen flooring, and you’ll be proud that you installed it by yourself.
+The first step is to write down everything you need and purchase your supplies.
+Once you have all your supplies, you can begin the process of installing your vinyl.
 Once your kitchen is properly prepared, you’ll be able to start laying the flooring and see the results of the beautiful new floor you installed.